State

 Minnesota will elect one U.S. Senator and eight members to its U.S. House delegation.

 The open Senate race in Minnesota is considered “Likely Democratic” by The Cook Political Report.
-Democrat Angie Craig leads the money race with nearly $5.5M raised.
-Eighteen percent of her funds are from small contributions.
-Margaret Flanagan (D) has raised over $3.1M.
-The average raised by Democratic women seeking the seat is higher than the average for Republican men.
+Democrat Angie Craig, who is white, leads the money race with nearly $10M raised.
+Twenty-one percent of her funds are from small contributions.
+Margaret Flanagan (D) has raised over $5.7M with 47% of her funds coming from small contributions.
+Flanagan is Native American.
+Michele Tafoya, who is Latina, has raised the most on the Republican side with over $4M; 51% of her funds take the form of small contributions.
+Republican Joyce Lacey, who is white, has raised just $2,500 by financing her own campaign.

-MN-2, which is the state’s only open House seat, is rated a ”Likely Democratic” seat by The Cook Political Report.
-Only one woman, Kaela Berg, is represented in the campaign finance data with $83,096.
-Out of the Democrats in the race, fundraising is led by Matt Little with $583,583.
+MN-2, which is the state’s only open House seat, is rated a “Likely Democratic” seat by The Cook Political Report.
+Only one woman, Kaela Berg (D), is running in the race.
+Berg is white.
+She has raised $256,257, with 28% of her funds coming from small contributions.
+Democrat Matthew Klein leads the fundraising race for the seat with $916,690.

-Democratic Representatives Kelly Morrison (MN -3), Betty McCollum (MN-4), and Ilhan Omar (MN-5) are running for reelection.
-Of the women incumbents, Omar has raised the most with over $2.9M; she also leads the women incumbents in proportion of small contributions (65%).
-One Republican woman, Representative Michelle Fischbach (MN-7), is running for reelection; she has raised $312,008 with 30% of her funds taking the form of small contributions.
+Democratic Representatives Kelly Morrison (MN-3), Betty McCollum (MN-4), and Ilhan Omar (MN-5) are running for reelection.
+Representatives Morrison and McCollum are white and Omar is Black.
+Of the women incumbents, Omar has raised the most with over $5.4M; she also leads the women incumbents in proportion of small contributions (67%).
+One Republican woman, Representative Michelle Fischbach (MN-7), is running for reelection; she has raised $461,029 with 33% of her funds taking the form of small contributions.
+Fischbach is white.

 This statistic is the average total amount raised to date from individuals (including self-financing).